 Employee: An Employee is any member of the Yale faculty or staff, including part-time employees and student employees.
 For the purpose of this Policy, the term Employee also includes a Yale student or trainee who has created or received a Legal Record in the course of providing a service to Yale or to others as part of his or her education or training (for example, a student serving on a University committee or a medical resident who treats a Yale patient).

 Record: A Record is any information preserved in a fixed medium, whether on paper, electronically, or otherwise.
-For example, the term includes e-mail and voicemail messages, calendar entries. photographs, and “metadata” that computers store in relation to a user’s electronic documents.
+For example, the term includes e-mail and voicemail messages, calendar entries, photographs, text messages and “metadata” that computers store in relation to a user’s electronic documents.

 Legal Record: A Legal Record is a Record relating to the subject of an existing or anticipated legal proceeding.
 A Legal Record is covered by this Policy if (i) it is stored in a facility or device owned by Yale; or (ii) the Record is in the custody or control of an Employee and the Employee created or received the Record in his or her role as an Employee.
 If a Legal Record meets the second criterion above, it is covered by this Policy, whether or not it is stored in a Yale facility or on a device owned by Yale.

 Preserve: To preserve a Legal Record, an Employee must retain it in its original medium and not alter, delete, remove, discard, or destroy, directly or indirectly, any of the information that the Record contains.

 Employees must inform the Office of the General Counsel (OGC) if they have reason to believe that Yale has become or is likely to become a party to a legal proceeding, such as a lawsuit, a government investigation, or a government audit.
 For example, Employees should report any of the following events: